pradyunsg/furo/docs/contributing/workflow.md

 ## Initial Setup

-To work on this project, you need to have git 2.17+, Python 3.6+ and NodeJS 12.
+To work on this project, you need to have git 2.17+ and Python 3.6+.
+You also need to be on a platform that is officially supported by NodeJS 16.

 - Clone this project using git: